apache/nuttx/configs/xmc4500-relax/README.txt

     VDD5   -       Available on pins 39-40 of either connector X1 or X2

   A TTL to RS-232 convertor or a USB TTL-to-USB serial adaptor is required.
+  The notion of what is TX and what is RX depends on your point of view.
+  With the TTL to RS-232 converter, I connect pin 17 to the pin labeled TX on the converter and pin 16 to the RX pin on the converter.

 LEDs
 ====